mesosphere/dcos-docs-site/pages/1.11/monitoring/debugging/stuck-deployment/index.md

   ```

 - Your application or application group definition is otherwise badly configured.
   The DC/OS web interface performs some validation of Marathon application and pod definitions.
-You can also use the [marathon-validate](https://github.com/dcos-labs/marathon-validate) script to validate your app or group definition locally, before you deploy it to DC/OS.